pvcraven/web-development-class/source/semester_1/assignments/11_static_content_generators/static_content_generators.rst

 Turn In
 -------

 Clearly label and turn in the following links.

-By saying "Cloud/S3/Github URL" I mean that I prefer the cloud URL.
-If you can't get that working give me the S3 URL.
-If you can't get that working, get me the GitHub URL.
+Do **not** just give me a list of links.

 * Link to the GitHub project page.
   This should be the same for every person in the group.
 * Link to each GitHub page that you created.
   Do not link pages that show someone else checking in this page.
   Please link to the source file, not the commit.
 * GitHub URLs of GitHub issues you worked on.
+There should be one issue for each page.
 * Link to your S3 bucket website
 * Link to your Cloud page